Things To Do in Henry County, Indiana

 The Henry County Veterans Museum is located in Memorial Park in New Castle.
 It is free to visit and is open Fridays 4 – 8 pm and Saturdays from 1 -4 pm.
 The 3400-square-foot museum includes a media room and gift shop and is dedicated to honoring veterans of Henry County.

 Nature and outdoor exploring

 Summit Lake State Park – New Castle, IN

 Henry County hosts the Summit Lake State Park, one of Indiana’s twenty-six state parks.
 I really love it here.
-The sunsets over the lake are spectacular (enjoy a lunch or dinner in the Sunset Pavilion overlooking the lake) and the beach is great for families!
+The sunsets over the lake are spectacular (enjoy lunch or dinner in the Sunset Pavilion overlooking the lake) and the beach is great for families!
 Camping, canoeing, fishing, and hiking are some of the other enjoyments available in the park.
 If you are an Indiana resident, I highly recommend purchasing an annual park pass to access all the Indiana state parks all year!

 The Arts Park and Pavilion – New Castle, IN